 No, you can not directly get gum disease from someone who has it, or give someone gum disease.
 Periodontal disease is not transmissible by kissing, or sharing food and drinks.

 Can gum disease cause tooth loss?

 Yes, although mostly only in severe cases of gum disease infections.
 If you have gingivitis or regular bleeding gums, you don’t have to worry about your teeth falling out overnight.
 Although, you should be worried if your gum disease has progressed to advanced periodontitis.
 You may already be showing signs of loose teeth.

 Can gum disease be reversed?

 Gum disease can be managed and reversed with early intervention by your dentist.
 Your dentist can take steps to reduce and reverse your symptoms without the need for invasive procedures.
 It is much more difficult and a longer process to get rid of advanced periodontitis.

 I think I may be in the early stages of gum disease.
 What treatment will I require?

 Scaling and root planing is the most common process for patients in the early stages of gum disease.
 You may be prescribed an antibacterial mouthwash before a scaling and root planing procedure is needed.

 Schedule a Periodontal Exam with our Dentist in Austin, TX

 Dr. Wainwright is a dentist in Austin, TX that is dedicated to patient-centered dentistry.
-You can call Austin Dental Care today at 512-518-6392, or schedule an appointment with Dr. Wainwright online.
-We serve dental patients in West Austin, Lost Creek, West Lake Hills, Barton Creek, and all of Travis County, Texas.
+You can call Austin Dental Care today for bleeding gums treatment at 512-518-6392, or schedule an appointment with Dr. Wainwright online.
+We serve dental patients near you in West Austin, Lost Creek, West Lake Hills, Barton Creek, and all of Travis County, Texas.